 Facial Nerve Pathway

 The facial nerve exits the brainstem at the cerebellopontine angle.
-On its journey to the face it passes through the temporal bone and parotid gland.
+On its journey to the face, it passes through the temporal bone and parotid gland.

-It then divides into five branches that supply different areas of the face:
+It then divides into five branches:

 - Temporal